otabat/shen-c/README.md

 Shen-C is implemented in C99 currently as an interpreter, mainly tested on macOS using Clang.
 Should also work with GCC.

+The [iOS version of Shen-C](https://chatolab.wordpress.com/2017/07/10/shen-programming-language-for-ios/) is available on the App Store, which is a full featured Shen REPL with a customized keyboard for both iPhone and iPad.

 ## Installation for macOS